GOES BY: "Bill" or "B.J."

 Georgia attorney William J. Smith represents clients in employment law, personal injury law, business/commercial law, and real estate law.
 William also represents victims of civil rights violations, including individuals who have been victims of excessive force by law enforcement.

-William has obtained numerous settlements for his clients and has successfully litigated cases in the Georgia Court of Appeals, the Georgia Supreme Court, and the Eleventh Circuit Court of Appeals.
-For example, in 2016, William successfully represented a homeowner in the Georgia Court of Appeals, and obtained a reversal of the trial court's order dismissing the homeowner's claim for wrongful foreclosure and for violation of Georgia's RICO statute.
+William has obtained numerous settlements and judgments for his clients and has successfully litigated cases in state and federal trial courts throughout the State, in Georgia appellate courts, and in the Eleventh Circuit Court of Appeals.
+For example, in 2016, William successfully represented a homeowner in the Georgia Court of Appeals and obtained a reversal of the trial court's order dismissing the homeowner's claim for wrongful foreclosure and for violation of Georgia's RICO statute.
 See Mbigi v.
 Wells Fargo Home Mortg., 336 Ga.
 App.
 316 (2016).
 The Georgia Real Property Law Institute described that case as a case that "everyone will know by one name."

 William received his undergraduate degree from Duke University, where he was a member of the football team.

 Prior to opening SMITH LAW, William worked at a plaintiffs' law firm representing individuals in foreclosure, title and eviction litigation, landlord tenant matters, and employment law; and at a defense firm representing banks, lenders, loan servicers, and other insured parties in title, foreclosure, eviction, and bankruptcy litigation.

 William is married to Louise.
 They are the proud parents of two children, Alana and William Smith.
 William enjoys spending time with his family, playing with the family dog, and rooting for the Duke Blue Devils.